milankarman/Unload/README.md

 <br />

 # Features
-* Choose one or more images of loading screens and Unload will detect them throughout the VOD.
+* Choose one or more images of loading screens and Unload will detect them throughout the video.
-* There's a clear list of every load screen that you can interact with to double check your work.
+* Quickly edit detected loads to suit your needs
 * Just select a start and ending frame for a perfect framecount.
 * You choose the loading frame from the same video you verify, so even bad video quality load screens can be recognized.
-* Unload uses FFMpeg, meaning it can work with many video formats.
+* Unload can work with most video formats.
-* You can export to a CSV sheet to keep a clean log of verifications.
+* Option to export to a CSV sheet to keep a clean log of verifications.
 * Options to crop and change VODs for fast processing

 # Usage

 *I designed Unload to feel similar to other programs used for verifying like VirtualDub, if you're familiar with something like that then a lot of things should make sense right away.*

-**If you would rather watch an in depth video guide then go [here](https://www.youtube.com/watch?v=tgFAWxCUGZY).**
+**If you would rather watch a video guide then go [here](https://www.youtube.com/watch?v=tgFAWxCUGZY).** Note that this is slightly outdated by now but the workflow remains the same.

 First hit the "Convert and Load" button and select the video to review.
 You'll see some options for converting.
 The default values are fine but an advanced user might choose to tweak these.
 Hitting convert here will convert the video to images so Unload can use them, depending on your hardware and the length of the video this could take a while.